hermannsblum/Clean-CV/README.md

 ## Basic Usage

+To use one of the designs shown above, install the repository and set your documentclass to `cleancv-top` or `cleancv-right`.

 ### CV Items
 Items in the CV always have content on the left and right side of the black line: